dr-jam/CameraControlExercise/README.md

 ### Due Date and Submission Information

-This exercise is due Thursday October 17th at 11:59pm on GitHub Classroom.
+This exercise is due Wednesday April 21st at 11:59pm on GitHub Classroom.
 The master branch as found on your individual exercise repository will be evaluated.

 ## Exercise Stages